storj/storj/docs/design/storagenode-graceful-exit-pieces.md

 ## Abstract

-During [Graceful Exit](storagenode-graceful-exit-overview.md) satellite needs to find pieces to be transferred from the exiting Storage Node.
+During [Graceful Exit](storagenode-graceful-exit-overview.md), a satellite needs to find pieces to be transferred from the exiting storage node.

 ## Background

-Graceful Exit contains a process that moves existing pieces from one Storage Node to another.
+Graceful Exit contains a process that moves existing pieces from one storage node to another.
 To accomplish this we need a list of pieces that need to be transferred.

 Pieces with lower durability have higher importance to be transferred.

 ## Design

-To gather the pieces for transferring we need a service on the satellite that finds the relevant information from the metainfo database.
+We need a service on the satellite that finds pieces in the metainfo database that need to be transferred.
 We'll call this service `gexit.Service` or Graceful Exit service.

 The service starts by asking overlay for all exiting nodes.